jlogan03/flaw/flaw/README.md

 let cutoff_ratio = 1e-3;

-// Construct a filter, interpolating coefficients to that cutoff ratio. let mut filter = flaw::butter2(cutoff_ratio).unwrap();  // Errors if extrapolating
+// Construct a filter, interpolating coefficients to that cutoff ratio.
+// Initializes internal state to zero by default. let mut filter = flaw::butter2(cutoff_ratio).unwrap();  // Errors if extrapolating

 // Initialize the internal state of the filter
-// to match the steady-state associated with some input value let initial_steady_measurement = 1.57;  // Some number filter.initialize(initial_steady_measurement);
+// to match the steady-state associated with some input value. let initial_steady_measurement = 1.57;  // Some number filter.initialize(initial_steady_measurement);